skip to content

 };

-Cur is the current angle of our player view.
-We add the diffenece of the calcuclated angle between closest enemy and the player.
-The smooth prevents sudden snapping and makes the movement smoother.
+Cur is the current view angle.
+We move partway toward the target angle.
+The smooth factor prevents sudden snapping and makes the movement smoother.

 Demo